-As the army dwindled -- due to the many hardships at Valley Forge -- the army was in constant need of reorganization and new troops.
-General James Mitchel Varnum and others believed that recruiting more African-Americans was needed to win the war and save the army.
-In January of 1778, Varnum convinced the Commander-in-Chief George Washington, that the states needed to foot the bill to purchase the freedom of slaves and train them into the Continental Army.
+As the army dwindled due to the many hardships at Valley Forge, the army was in constant need of reorganization and new troops.
+General James Mitchel Varnum and others believed that recruiting more African Americans was needed to win the war and save the army.
+In January of 1778, Varnum convinced Commander in Chief George Washington that the states should purchase the freedom of slaves and train them into the Continental Army.
 In February of 1778, Rhode Island became the first state to purchase the freedom for slaves.
 The first slaves to enlist in the army were Cuff Greene, and Dick and Jack Champlin.
 Rhode Island paid £120 for their freedom.
 In June of 1778, General Varnum left the Valley Forge Encampment to train these troops.
-Between 130 and 300 African-Americans joined the Continental Army before the law allowing their enlistment was repealed on June 10th 1778.
+Between 130 and 300 African Americans joined the Continental Army before the law allowing their enlistment was repealed on June 10th 1778.

-Some of the other African-Americans that were here during the encampment included Shadrack Battles, a 32-year-old "free man of color" who enlisted in the Tenth Virginia Regiment in December 1779, and Windsor Fry, another free black man who served with the First Rhode Island Regiment.
+Some of the other African Americans that were here during the encampment included Shadrack Battles, a 32-year-old "free man of color" who enlisted in the Tenth Virginia Regiment in December 1779, and Windsor Fry, another free black man who served with the First Rhode Island Regiment.
 Salem Poor of Massachusetts, who purchased his freedom, came to Valley Forge after distinguished service at Bunker Hill and Saratoga.
-One of these slaves serving as substitutes for their masters was Samual Surphen in the New Jersey Brigade.
+Some slaves served as substitutes for their masters, such as Samual Surphen in the New Jersey Brigade.

 Becton, Joseph.
 "Black Soldiers At Valley Forge."
 1985.
 Print.